aYuinit/TVIH/README.md

 ## Overview

 Publicly available datasets comprising visible/thermal infrared image pairs that capture outdoor scenes under natural hazy conditions are limited.
 In response to this need, we propose the Thermal Infrared/Visible Images in Haze (TVIH) dataset.
-This dataset includes registered, high-resolution thermal infrared and visible image pairs captured under hazy outdoor conditions.
+This dataset includes registered, high-resolution thermal infrared and visible image pairs captured in natural outdoor dense haze and mist scenarios.

 After data collection, at least ten corresponding points are manually marked in each image pair to compute the 3×3 homography matrix.
-Finally, each visible image is warped and registered  to the corresponding thermal infrared image to achieve pixelto-pixel alignments.
+Finally, each visible image is warped and registered to the corresponding thermal infrared image to achieve pixel-to-pixel alignments.
 Most image resolutions are 1280×1024.

 ## Thermal Infrared/Visible Images in Haze